 The Trump hype camp that is the /r/The_Donald subreddit is hardly a bastion of intellectual prowess though they sometimes pretend to be.
 Getting banned or having a comment removed from the subreddit is laughably easy – I know from experience.

 It is rare for a post on /r/The_Donald to seriously make me reconsider my position on… well anything really so imagine my surprise when I came across a post that after a first read left me thinking “ok maybe there is a nugget of truth here?”

 This is the post in question and with a title like “[DISTURBING REDPILL] The Day Obama Nationalized the Internet… and you didn’t even notice” you’d expect it to be filled with angry fear-mongering, conspiracy theories and several barely disguised anti-semitic dog whistles… and it is.
 But if you leave that aside for a moment the overall story that emerges seems at least a little compelling.
-Therefore, I’m sure you’ll be glad to know that the post is also so full of bullshit and misinformation that my original draft of this post came to over 6000 words.
+Therefore, I’m sure you’ll be glad to know that the post is also full of bullshit and misinformation.

 Because I don’t want to use the guys Reddit name in this post I’ll refer to him as ‘Vladimir.’
 Not because I actually think he’s Russian or Russian sponsored but because it was in the draft.

 Vladimir attempts to increase the legitimacy of the post by adding links to copious sources to confer some of the validity of a well-sourced news article or scientific paper to his writing.
 Although linking to sources is admirable it doesn’t increase the validity of an argument if your argument doesn’t stay based in reality.
 The links Vladimir chooses to include are far less telling than the ones he chooses to leave out.
 I’ll try my best to include links where he did not.